 Matthew Baiza, originally from San Antonio, graduated as valedictorian of his high school.
 Always an active member in the classroom and the community, he has, at no surprise, continued to become an agent of public service working for change.
 Baiza is a Political Science and Sociology double major, not because he hates sleep (although his 3.968 GPA would say he does), but because he dreams of going back to San Antonio and starting his journey of political and social advancement in his home town.

-The twenty-one-year-old Texas native believes that change starts at the local level.
+The 21-year-old Texas native believes that change starts at the local level.
 Baiza has already begun partnering with his community to increase youth engagement and education, address public safety concerns and help provide greater access to opportunities for underserved communities.
 Some people may call him an idealist.

 Besides him, many pioneers of change have been told their goals weren’t possible, that they had promised too much.
 Baiza’s only promise is to get it done.
 With so many people doubting his plan’s success, it is hard to imagine how he can stay motivated and driven.
 Baiza says motivation comes from doing community service whenever he is back in San Antonio. “[I take pride in] staying connected to the people and things that I love,” he says.